Chart Color Schemes

 Mayfield East is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Mayfield East, as per the latest Census data, 83.1% of dwellings were houses with the remaining 16.9% consisting of semi-detached homes, apartments and other types.
-This differs from Non-Metro NSW where 70.5% were houses and 29.5% were other dwellings.
-Home ownership in Mayfield East stood at 23.1%, with mortgaged properties at 38.4% and rented ones at 38.5%.
+In Mayfield East, as per the most recent Census evaluation, 83.1% of dwellings were houses, with the remaining 16.9% being semi-detached homes, apartments, or other types.
+This is compared to Non-Metro NSW's 70.5% houses and 29.5% other dwellings.
+Home ownership in Mayfield East stood at 23.1%, with mortgaged dwellings at 38.4% and rented ones at 38.5%.
 The median monthly mortgage repayment was $2,000, higher than Non-Metro NSW's average of $1,962.
-Median weekly rent in Mayfield East was $420 compared to Non-Metro NSW's $400.
-Nationally, Mayfield East's mortgage repayments exceeded the Australian average of $1,863, and rents were substantially higher than the national figure of $375.
+The median weekly rent was $420, compared to Non-Metro NSW's $400.
+Nationally, Mayfield East's mortgage repayments exceeded the Australian average of $1,863, while rents were substantially higher than the national figure of $375.

 Frequently Asked Questions - Housing